phoherozombie/MovieWebApp/READMETASK..md

 ##### 3. Setup API Database using Firebase (Assign to Hoang Phuc and Ngoc Tien) (04/06/2024) to (12/06/2024):

-* Task 3.1: Research API related TV shows
+* Task 3.1: Research API Ticket Booking
-* Task 3.2: Add the API TV Shows to Firebase
+* Task 3.2: Add the API Ticket Booking to Firebase